cycloptux/GiselleBot-Documentation/docs/source/modules/reactions.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 This function is specifically built with reaction contests in mind.
-When run on a certain number of messages, this command will generate **2 .csv files**:

-1. A .csv with the same output of |bot_prefix|\ resummary, showing the list of messages with reactions within the last ``# of messages`` in the current channel, including the list of reactions and number of uses per each reaction.
-This is further enhanced with a "Fraudulent Flag" and a "Fraudulent Votes" extra column (more details about these in the next few lines).
-2. A 2nd .csv with the list of users that meet that "Fraudulent Votes" criteria, with a separate record for each message they reacted to (including how they reacted to the message).

-This export is focused on highlighting reactions that are added by Discord accounts that have been recently created, in order to perform a better analysis of potential "fraudulent votes": duplicate reactions added by newly created accounts just for the sake of increasing one's message's reactions.
+Its output is focused on highlighting reactions that are added by Discord accounts that have been recently created, in order to perform a better analysis of potential "fraudulent votes": duplicate reactions added by newly created accounts just for the sake of increasing one's message's reactions.

 The ``--age`` and ``--joined`` parameters will define how to recognize a suspect user: